 What is AIM-VA and how can it impact my students’ performance?

-AIM-VA is a service of the Virginia Department of Education (VDOE) through a grant to The Kellar Institute for Human disAbilities at George Mason University.
-AIM-VA provides accessible instructional materials to Virginia K-12 students who have an Individualized Education Program (IEP).
+AIM-VA provides accessible instructional materials to eligible Virginia K-12 students who have an Individualized Education Program (IEP).
 Accessible instructional materials are alternate print materials, (e.g., braille, electronic files) used by students who are not able to use traditional print formats.
-The use of accessible instructional materials can positively impact a student’s performance in the following ways:
+Research says that the use of accessible instructional materials can positively impact a student’s performance in the following ways:

 - Improve grades